JaminCO/chirrper/README.md

 # chirrper
-Chirrper is a social media blogging project built with flask, built with a youtube tutorial but later modified by me
+Chirrper, a dynamic social media blogging web application meticulously crafted with Flask and Python, stands as a testament to my proficiency in full-stack development.
+This project not only showcases my technical prowess but also highlights my commitment to creating seamless and engaging user experiences.